 Why use a request for quotation template

 RFQs are a good starting point for negotiations.
-They let you provide a baseline expectations for vendors and help you outline exactly what it is they’ll be doing and how much you’re looking to spend.
+They allow you to provide a baseline set of expectations for vendors.
+They define the required work and the expected or desired price point.
 As you get deeper into the procurement process, you can fine-tune your RFQ to better align with what you’re looking for.

 9 steps involved in creating and approving RFQs

 Start by defining what you’re doing and why you’re doing it.
 This helps contractors better understand the motivation behind your project and why you’re looking for a price quote.